Incentive-Aware Models of Financial Networks: Conclusions

 The model yields two insights.
 First, a regulator is unable to reliably identify the causes of a change in network structure, or engage in targeted interventions.
 The reason is that firms seek to diversify risk by exploiting correlations.
 We find that in realistic settings, there are often combinations of trades that offer seemingly low risk.
 Hence, all firms aim to use such trades.
 The over-dependence on a few such combinations leads to a pattern of connections between firms that thwarts targeted regulatory interventions.

 The second insight is that firms can use the network to update their beliefs.
 For instance, they can identify counterparties that behave very differently from their peers.
 However, the cause of the outlierness remains hidden.
 If all firms in one line of business become more risk-seeking, the result is indistinguishable from that business becoming more profitable.
 Innocuous events (such as a news story) may cause beliefs to change suddenly, leading to drastic changes in the network.
+In addition to identifying risky counterparties, firms may use the network to update their mean and covariance beliefs.
+For example, a firm that suffers significant losses on its current trades may be judged by others to be a riskier counterparty for future trades.
+We leave this for future work.

-While our work focuses on mean-variance utility, many of our results hold more generally.
-This is because the mean-variance utility is a good approximation of a perturbation of other utility functions around the stable point.
+Our work focuses on mean-variance utility, but some of our results are applicable in other settings too.
+A second-order Taylor approximation of a twice-differentiable concave utility matches the form of a mean-variance utility.
+Hence, results based on mean-variance utility can be useful guides for small perturbations around a stable point.
 Some of our results for pairwise negotiations and targeted interventions are based on such perturbation arguments.
-Hence, these generalize to other choices of utility functions.